 Our audit committee is comprised of Messrs.
 Andreessen, Bowles, and Thiel.
-Mr. Bowles is the chairman of our audit committee, is our audit committee financial expert, as that term is defined under SEC rules and possesses financial sophistication as defined under the rules of the NASDAQ Stock Market and the New York Stock Exchange.
+Mr. Bowles is the chairman of our audit committee, is our audit committee financial expert, as that term is defined under SEC rules and possesses financial sophistication as defined under the rules of NASDAQ.
 The designation does not impose on Mr. Bowles any duties, obligations or liabilities that are greater than are generally imposed on members of our audit committee and our board of directors.
 Our audit committee is directly responsible for, among other things: